linux-okernel/linux-okernel-components/test_mappings/user-mem-track/README.md

 because any userspace allocated page that we need to mark EPT_X should already be marked as userspace by XPFO.
 So we check that we agree with XPFO.
 Note that it is not the case that all pages marked as userspace by XPFO will be EPT_X.
-So we can just use XPFO to do our tracking.
+So we cannot just use XPFO to do our tracking.